St Carthage's Cathedral (Lismore, New South Wales)

-St Carthage's Cathedral, Lismore is the cathedral church of the Roman Catholic Diocese of Lismore and the seat of the Bishop of Lismore, currently the Most Reverend Greg Homeming O.C.D.
+St Carthage's Cathedral, Lismore is the cathedral church of the Roman Catholic Diocese of Lismore and the seat of the Bishop of Lismore, New South Wales, currently the Most Reverend Greg Homeming OCD.

 History

 The Diocese of Lismore (called the Diocese of Grafton until 1900) was created in 1887, and initially used the Church of St Mary in Grafton as its cathedral.
 When Jeremiah Doyle was consecrated as bishop of the new diocese on 28 August 1887, he chose to reside in Lismore, despite it being a small and insignificant outpost in the area.
 He began to work to petition Rome to change the name of the diocese and set about building a new cathedral.